cgpayne/electropsychographer/README.md

 # Data <a id="data"></a>

-We retrieved data from a [study](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4059422/) of healthy controls (HC) versus patients with schizophrenia (SZ), from a dataset in two parts on Kaggle [here](https://www.kaggle.com/datasets/broach/button-tone-sz?resource=download) and [here](https://www.kaggle.com/datasets/broach/buttontonesz2).
+I retrieved data from a [study](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4059422/) of healthy controls (HC) versus patients with schizophrenia (SZ), from a dataset in two parts on Kaggle [here](https://www.kaggle.com/datasets/broach/button-tone-sz?resource=download) and [here](https://www.kaggle.com/datasets/broach/buttontonesz2).
 There were 32 HC's and 49 SZ's, for a total of 81 samples.

 In this study, it is described that HC's have a mechanism in the brain which suppresses neural activity from expected or internal stimuli.
 For instance, if one pushes a button that emits a tone, and that tone is expected by the brain, the brain will suppress neural activity associated with the auditory stimulus of the tone.
 This allows for more efficient functioning in the sensory cortex.
 However, patients that have schizophrenia are known to have less suppression of this neural activity, which signifies a difference in processing external and internal stimuli.